Principal Investigator

 Emily Gibson

 Emily studied DNA methylation and gene expression in response to fasting in elephant seals.
-Emily is currently a Research Associate at the Arc Institute and will start her PhD at Princeton in Fall 2024.
+Emily is currently a PhD student at Princeton.

 Noemi Reyes